sifat1/BooksReviewGen/Readme.md

 ## Features

-- Generates random book reviews with titles, authors, ratings, and review text
+- Generates random book reviews with titles, authors and review text
 - Customizable number of reviews
 - Useful for testing, demos, and development